|1969 European Cup|

-In Italy, Nils Liedholm was known as Il Barone (The Baron).
-He is probably one of both Sweden and AC Milan's greatest players.
+Nicknamed Il Barone (The Baron), Nils Liedholm is probably one of Sweden's greatest players.
 He played for AC Milan between 1949 and 1961.
-Liedholm also won the Latin Cup in 1951 and 1956 and was captain of Milan in the 1958 European Cup Final against Real Madrid, losing 2–3 (after extra time).
-He was part of the famous "Gre-No-Li" line for both club and country.
+He also won the Latin Cup in 1951 and 1956 and was captain of Milan in the 1958 European Cup Final that lost against Real Madrid.
+He was a part of the famous "Gre-No-Li" line for both club and country.
 He won a Gold Medal at the 1948 Olympics and helped Sweden to finish second at the World Cup Finals in 1958.

 SS: Juan Schiaffino (Uruguay)